The best crockpot carnitas you’ll ever have! Killer Crockpot Pork Carnitas are made in your slow cooker, so it couldn’t be easier!

 My pork is really fatty.
 Do I need to trim a bunch of fat off?

 Trimming isn’t necessary, but it all depends on your personal tastes.
+Fat does not render in a slow cooker so you will end up with gristle and blobs of fat.
 If you’re not a fan of gristly meat, you’ll want to trim off some of the larger pieces of fat.
-Don’t worry about trimming it all though, because you want to keep a good amount of fat for flavor.
+Don’t worry about trimming it all though, just the larger pieces.

 Why do you call for so much oil?